 Share your post with the world!
 Posting on multiple platforms like Twitter, Facebook, and Instagram is a great way to increase visibility and drive potential donors to your classroom profile.
 Make multiple posts throughout the year and switch around the photos you use.
 If you’re feeling particularly creative, share a video of yourself and talk about the materials your classroom needs.
 Here’s a sample video sent in by Jamie, a teacher from Indiana:

-Sharing your story is the most important part of a crowdfunding campaign.
+Sharing your story is the most important part of a crowdfunding campaign, and teacher’s social media can play a huge role in getting classrooms funded.
 Let us know what kind of posts worked best for you in the comments below.
-For more tips, ideas and examples, check out our Fundraising Guide for Teachers.
+For more tips, ideas and examples, check out our Teacher’s Social Media fundraising guide.